ChristopheSteininger/c4/readme.md

 width + height $\leq$ 15 in 2006, and solved the 8x8 case in 2015.

-I've extended these results by solving the game on all board sizes where $w$ + $h$ = 16, as well as some board sizes where $w$ + $h$ = 17.
+I've extended these results by solving the game on all board sizes where $w$ + $h$ = 16, as well as some board sizes where $w$ + $h$ $\geq$ 17.

-The results below also give the exact move on which the game will end assuming perfect play for each board size, which was not known before to the best of my knowledge.
+The results below include the exact number of moves until the end of the game assuming perfect play for each board size, which was not previously known to the best of my knowledge.

 ## Results